thehappycheese/Unit_Aware_Parser_Calculator/readme_extras/reduction_orderings.md

 Let the comparison operator $\textcolor{orange}{>_r}$ be defined to compare the "complexity" between any two terms.

-Complexity of a term can be measured by the number of leaf nodes in a tree:
+One way to measure complexity of a term is to measure the number of leaf nodes in a tree:

 ```javascript
 count_leaf(